Black Tea (English Breakfast)

 How to Prepare & Consume

 Brew with boiling water for 3-5 minutes.
-Can be enjoyed plain or with milk and sweeteners.
+Can be enjoyed plain or with milk and sweeteners to taste.

 Smart Selection & Storage

 Choose loose leaf or high-quality tea bags for the best flavor.
-Look for freshness dates and avoid damaged packaging.
+Look for a rich aroma and vibrant color.

-Store in a cool, dark place in an airtight container to preserve flavor and aroma.
+Store in a cool, dark place in an airtight container to preserve freshness and flavor.

 Myths vs Realities